 Auctions and Market Design and the first part of Economic Engineering will use the flipped-classroom model.
 Before class you will view two lectures for the day—roughly 4.8 hours of material.
 The lectures are available on YouTube from the links below.
 You can do this whenever you want and at any playback speed.
 As you watch or after, you should write down three questions to bring to class.
 The best questions target broad ideas and research directions rather than some narrow element.
 For example, the question “I don’t understand how you got from line 3 to line 4 when you changed the order of integration” is better answered with a Google search “wiki order of integration“.
 A good question may help you understand market design research.

 The purpose of the discussion sessions is to apply the lectures to real-world problems.
 Together we can get a glimpse of the market design process in many exciting settings.

-The discussion sessions will not be recorded.
-Your real-time (1:30-4 pm) virtual attendance is expected.
-We will keep our cameras on except for emergencies and breaks.
+The discussion sessions this year will be in person.
+Your real-time (1:30-4 pm) attendance is expected.
 To facilitate discussion, we may call on you to ask one of your questions.
 We hope this format will be more active and engaging than the lectures alone.
 You will have to work a bit harder, but we expect that you will learn more.

 Description [Requisites, Exercises, Grading]

 Market design combines auction and matching theory with behavioral and experimental economics to design innovative markets to better meet goals.
 Applications are seen in almost all markets and government programs that assign and sometimes price scarce resources.
 Market design research leads to a better understanding of the incentives that guide behavior.
 Applications include matching students to schools, interns to hospitals, and kidneys to patients.
 In settings where prices are used to motivate behavior, auction markets are developed to assign and price scarce resources.
 Applications include markets in mobile communications, electricity, financial securities, transportation, and emissions.